deanebarker/object-translator/README.md

 Pets
 ```

-If we don't specify any children (see below), which will simply copy over the string representation of whatever the child is (for a lit of strings, which is fine).
+If we don't specify any children (see below), it will simply copy over the string representation of whatever each child is (or a list of strings, in this case, which is fine).

-But if we have a collection of objects, like `Children`, we can specify sub-items explaining what we want from each `Person` object in `Children`.
+But if we have a collection of objects, like `Children`, the string representation doesn't make much sense.
+So, we can specify sub-items explaining what we want from each `Person` object in `Children`.
 If we want a simple list of their names and heights, for example, we can do this:

 ```
 Children